top of page

 Prizes: Awards vary by rank.
 Take a look at the award details here.

-Dates: The registration deadlines vary from region to region, you can check out more details here.
-The National Symposium will be held May 1-4, 2024, while dates for the regional contest may vary.
+Dates: The registration deadlines vary from region to region; you can check out more details here.
+The National Symposium is held May 1-4, while dates for the regional contest may vary.

 Eligibility: High school students who are permanent residents of the US can apply